plsuwu/plsuwu/src/docs/writeups/confusing_passwords.md

 <!-- [ and then the page's html & css. ] -->
 ```

-## initial enumeration
+## Initial Enumeration

 Upon initial inspection, it seems the `checkCredentials` function ensures the following:
 - all necessary parameters must be included in a POST request,
 - the `username` and `compareLength` parameters must contain a value.

-We can run some requests through burpsuite to make some modifications to the request's POST data - we see that the default value for `compareLength` is `32`.
+We can run some requests through Burp Suite to make some modifications to the request's POST data - we see that the default value for `compareLength` is `32`.

 ![burp_post_test](/img/confusing_passwords_img/burp_post_test.png)